What is graduate school in Biology about?

 Some programs emphasize coursework more than others - see how each school compares and decide if you prefer programs with more coursework or less.

 Assess the overall quality of the program and if its specific strengths best match with your specific interests.

 The Leadership Alliance has resources for and applying to graduate schools in the sciences.

-The Career Development Office has a number of helpful resources about applying to graduate school, although these may not be specific to each discipline.
+The Center for Career Engagement has a number of helpful resources about applying to graduate school, although these may not be specific to each discipline.